stanford-crfm/levanter/docs/Blog-Post.md

 ## Named Tensors Elsewhere
 JAX already has some built-in support for named tensors in the form of [`xmap`](https://jax.readthedocs.io/en/latest/notebooks/xmap_tutorial.html), which uses something like `vmap`/auto-batching to implement tensors that have both positional and named axes.
-I was super excited about `xmap` when I first heard about it, but 1) they seem to be deprioritizing it in favor of `pjit` and 2) ultimately `xmap` can be confusing because you write non-named code for positional axes, then add names "outside" of the main model code itself.
-I think it's ultimately harder to reason about than named tensors that are fully integrated.
+We were initially excited about `xmap` when we first encountered it, but 1) they seem to be deprioritizing it in favor of `pjit` and 2) ultimately `xmap` can be confusing because you write non-named code for positional axes, then add names "outside" of the main model code itself.
+Ultimately harder it's reason about this mixed positional/named code (where the axis names are implicit) than just using names the whole way through.

 Flax supports a logical-to-physical axis mapping thing similar to what's in Haliax.
 However, the arrays don't carry around their axis names, so you have to remember them and pass them in manually when doing partitioning for data parallelism, tensor parallism and FSDP.
-I think this is a bit of a missed opportunity (relative to what we have in Haliax, but it's still useful.
+To us, this seems like a bit of a missed opportunity (relative to what we have in Haliax, but it's still useful.

 Haliax's NamedArrays are probably most similar to [Mesh-Tensorflow](https://github.com/tensorflow/mesh).
 PyTorch has